Dunrobin Castle railway station: History

 It was originally a private station for the castle, the seat of the Duke of Sutherland.
+It was opened on 1 November 1870 for public but became a private station soon after on 19 June 1871.
+It was officially closed on 29 November 1965 but reopened on 30 June 1985 for summer services.

 The Arts and Crafts style waiting room was designed by L Bisset and constructed in 1902, and is a category B listed building.

 It was described in the Railway Magazine:

 The Duke of Sutherland has a beautiful private railway station.
 As is well known, his Grace owns a large proportion of the North of Scotland, and his famous seat of Dunrobin Castle in that district has its own station for the Duke and his household, called after the Castle, "Dunrobin."
 The station is one of those on the line of the Highland Railway, and lies between Brora and Golspie, in Sutherlandshire.
 The Duke has had the place made not only serviceable, but very picturesque in its design and finish.

 The general outline seems to be that of a Swiss chalet, and this appearance is not lessened by the surrounding hilly district.
 The windows are latticed, and look very cosy, whilst all the waiting-rooms and other necessary adjuncts to such a station are well fitted up.
 With true patriotism his lordship determined that Scotch pine should be used as far as possible in the construction of his station, so that he had it built of that wood.
 Thus it is extremely strongly made, as it needs to be to resist the ravages of snow and wind that sweep so terribly across the Sutherland moors in winter.

 As a rule the platforms of private stations are very small, but this one at Dunrobin is an exception.
 It is very long, for often the family at the Castle will entertain three or four hundred guests at a time, when important fêtes or events are taking place there.

 Facilities

-The station has no facilities, save for a small waiting area and the old station buildings, including a privately owned toilet - the northernmost station in Great Britain to have a toilet on the station platform.
+The station has no facilities, except for a small waiting area and the old station buildings, including a privately owned toilet - the northernmost station in Great Britain to have a toilet on the station platform.